danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 end
 ```

 When `matches?` returns false, Rails treats the routes inside the block as non-existent and returns a 404.
-A security bonus: anyone outside the VPN can't even confirm these routes exist.
+This provides a security bonus in that anyone outside the VPN can't even confirm these routes exist.

 ### Testing

 The constraint is tested at two levels.
 The examples below use RSpec, but the same verifications could be done with Minitest.

 **1. Unit tests** cover the IP matching logic and fail-closed edge cases.
-Here's a trimmed version — the full spec also covers the `"all"` keyword:
+Here's a trimmed version (the full spec also covers the `"all"` keyword):

 ```ruby
 RSpec.describe Constraints::VpnIpConstraint do